ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/server-rendering.md

 ### Layouts

-For creating a [layout](/docs/pages/layouts/) dynamically, you can provide a `getLayout` function and return the HTML you need.
+Although global [layouts](/docs/pages/layouts/) exist, you can provide a `getLayout` function on a per page basis to override or set the layout for the given page.

 You can pull in data from Greenwood's [compilation](/docs/reference/appendix/#compilation) object as well as the specific route: